mate-academy/py-elves-and-dwarves/README.md

 Both races are divided into two groups.
 For elves, these are the `ElfRanger` and `Druid` classes.
 Dwarves have the `DwarfWarrior` and `DwarfBlacksmith` classes.

-Thould implement the abstract classes `Elf`, `Dwarf` and `Player`, where you can put the common logic.hus, each player should be an instance of one of these four classes.
+Thus, each player should be an instance of one of these four classes.
-But to have better code design, you s
+But to have better code design, you should implement the abstract classes `Elf`, `Dwarf` and `Player`, where you can put the common logic.

 The base class should be the `Player` class, which should have a single `nickname` attribute, where the player's name will be stored.